arx-research/libhalo/docs/halo-bridge.md

 In case of Mac OS platform, the HaLo Tools installer needs to generate a self-signed TLS certificate and mark it as trusted in the system.
 This is due to the fact that Safari would raise a mixed-content error if a secure external website would attempt to connect to an unsecured WebSocket on localhost, which is not the case for other browsers.

 Due to that limitation, the installer will ask if you agree to generate a TLS certificate.
 The certificate will be stored at `/usr/local/etc/halo-bridge/` location.
-The generated certificate would only cover the `halo-bridge.local` domain.
+The generated certificate would only cover the `halo-bridge.internal` domain.
 It will be also clearly marked that it's not a Certificate Authority (to prevent issuing any additional trusted certificates on top of this one) and that it's purposed only for TLS Web Server authentication.

 ### Manually generating a certificate
 If you wish, it is possible to manually generate a certificate and mark it as trusted in the system.